 - providing information and guidance on Government support available, for example tax credit system, voucher schemes and where to go for advice

-- supporting childcare needs of their employees
+- by supporting childcare needs of their employees by

 liaising with and supplying information on the location of local nurseries and childminders

 - providing of on-site nurseries where possible or Private Finance Initiatives to provide nursery places locally.